ThibaultFillion/strengths/documentation/apiref.rst

 Not directly imported
 ^^^^^^^^^^^^^^^^^^^^^

-This is the part of the interface that is not directly accessible from "import strengths".
+This is the interface that is not directly accessible from "import strengths".
-You will need to import those specific modules in order to access their features:
+You will need to import those specific modules to access their features:

 .. toctree::
   rdengine